-Provide Maximum Physical Activity Time within the gym and vitually
+Provide Maximum Physical Activity Time within the gym and virtually

 Perform moderate to vigorous activities for at least half of the class period.

-Teach Skills and Activities That Transfer Into Physical Activity Outside of Physical Education Class.
-Implement a physical education program that will focus on a variety skills, students will need to participate in physical activity outside of the physical education class, and skills they will need for a lifetime of physical activity.
+Teach Skills and Activities That Transfer into Physical Activity Outside of Physical Education Class.
+Implement a physical education program that will focus on a variety skill, students will need to participate in physical activity outside of the physical education class, and skills they will need for a lifetime of physical activity.